kangzeroo/youtube-video-generator/README.md

 2. A list of 5-10 second car chase scenes are shown to you, with thumbnails to quickly scan through the library.
 If you can't find what you're looking for, you can also feed this tool an existing YouTube video url and it will download the video, clip it into its independent scenes, and add metadata to make it searchable next time.

 3. You download the clip you want and viola!
 Use it however you wish.
+Note that this is a video generator not editor, it simply helps with media sourcing.
+You'll still need to use a dedicated video editor like Adobe Premier.

 ## Limitations